 Click-Through Rate (CTR)

-The click-through rate is the percentage of people who clicked on a link within an advocate’s post.
+The click-through rate (CTR) is the percentage of people who clicked on a link within an advocate’s post.
 This is a critical metric for measuring the effectiveness of the shared content.
 A high CTR suggests that the advocate’s message and the content itself were effective at capturing the audience’s interest and encouraging them to learn more.
 As with website traffic, UTM codes are vital for accurately tracking CTR from advocacy efforts.

 Cost Per Click (CPC) and Earned Media Value (EMV)

-To translate engagement into financial terms, you can calculate the earned media value.
+To translate engagement into financial terms, you can calculate the earned media value (EMV).
 One way to do this is to examine the Cost Per Click (CPC).
 Find out what you would typically pay for a click from a paid ad campaign targeting a similar audience.
 Then, multiply that CPC by the number of clicks generated by your advocates.
 For example, if your average CPC is $2.00 and your advocacy program generated 1,000 clicks, you’ve gained $2,000 in earned media value.
 This is a powerful metric to present to stakeholders.

 How to Measure Brand Advocacy’s Impact on Conversions